Xeverous/the_website/website/pages/test/rest_examples.rst

 Code
 ----

 The "code" directive constructs a literal block.
 Language and ``number-lines`` options are optional.
 Currently there is no Pygments-based highlighting.
-Unfortunately, I haven't found any way to change required 3-space indent, so the initial indent must be 3 spaces and then the code can use its own indentation.
+The indent needs to be the same for directive options and directive content.

 .. code:: python
     :number-lines:

     def my_function():
         "just a test"
         print 8/2

 Custom directives
 =================